-The Company commenced a second phase drill programme for a total of 20,312m in 404 AC holes and 2,077m in 12 RC holes. which was completed subsequent to the reporting period.
-Drilling focused within the Ehuasso target in the northeast of the first phase drill programme, along 160m spaced AC and RC drill traverses to test mineralisation continuity, in addition to two exploration AC drill traverses at the Ebilassokro soil anomaly (refer Figure 6).

-Subsequent to the reporting period, multiple drill intersections were returned at a 0.1g/t cut-off and maximum 1m of internal dilution (with remaining results pending for the programme), including highlights (refer Figure 6):
+The Company completed a second phase drill programme for a total of 20,312m in 404 aircore ("AC") holes and 2,077m in 12 RC holes.
+Drilling focused within the Ehuasso target along 160m spaced AC and RC drill traverses to test mineralisation continuity, in addition to two exploration AC drill traverses at the Ebilassokro soil anomaly.
+Highlight drill intersections for 1m primary samples returned at a 0.1g/t cut-off and maximum 1m of internal dilution are summarised in Figure 7.